The cube paintings started In May of 2024.

 One can imagine the pleasure that Stonemasons of the past felt when they designed and carved gargoyles, grotesques and the quirkier characters of historiated capitals and ornamental stone statues.
 Public engagement and having creative fun, while attempting to ward off evil spirits was a lofty purpose!

-I painted directly on a a pumice-textured primed cube.
+I painted directly on a pumice-textured cube.
 Deeply painted shadows create high relief.
-When viewed from the right vantage points, the unicorn’s stub of a horn and the shriekingly-excited male character’s glans pop forth while the woman’s ‘botox’ lips, and Pokémon-like bear suggest modern gentility.
+When viewed from the right vantage points, the unicorn’s stub of a horn and the shriekingly-excited male character’s glans pop forth while the woman’s ‘botox’ lips, and a Pokémon-like bear suggest modern gentility.

 Sculpture Garden – Three Graces